-The conservation easement held by the National Park Service (NPS) at the 75-acre George Washington's Boyhood Home National Historic Landmark (Ferry Farm) stipulates the use of the property as "historic site and education attraction."
+The conservation easement held by the National Park Service (NPS) over the 76-acre George Washington's Boyhood Home National Historic Landmark (Ferry Farm) stipulates the use of the property as "historic site and education attraction."
 Situated at 268 Kings Highway Fredericksburg, VA 22405 (Stafford County), the property's owner, the George Washington Foundation, manages a visitor center, interpretive structures, and other educational facilities where staff and programming share the story of the site's past residents, based upon archival- and archaeological investigation.

-Site Plan, Including Visual Setting: Proposed Archaeological Investigation, 2021
+Site Map: Proposed Archaeological Investigation, 2022

 The conservation easement makes provision for the George Washington Foundation to propose "archaeological investigations" to the NPS for review under the terms of Section 106 of the National Historic Preservation Act, investigations that would occur under the direction of a qualified professional archaeologist.
+The easement's preamble acknowledges and describes the Foundation's goal "...to restore and perpetuate the historic scene," while a 2014 NPS Finding of No Significant Impact following agency-, public-, and consulting-party review of an Environmental Assessment describes the Preferred Alternative for Ferry Farm as "a rehabilitated landscape" that will include "a core interpretive landscape" containing new "features including fences, paths, crops, yards, and structures to demonstrate the 18th century plantation setting as authentically as possible."
 The easement incorporates among its provisions pages 44734-44737 of Archeology and Historic Preservation; Secretary of the Interior's Standards and Guidelines (Federal Register, September 29, 1983), which stipulate that archaeological documentation, including "observation, directly, through excavation," may be "undertaken as an aid to various treatment activities, including research, interpretation, reconstruction...."
 Approved investigations, the easement continues, "shall be documented and reported."
 The easement also describes the right of the NPS to protect in perpetuity the natural, cultural, archeological, ecological, open space and aesthetic features of Ferry Farm, and describes the restrictions of the easement as intended to prevent uses, which if allowed to occur, would have an individual or cumulative adverse effect.

-Proposal for 2021
+Proposal for 2022